15 Property Investment Tips: Lessons Learnt from Experts (2025)

 - Buying a property which requires renovation.

-- Making more efficient use of a property, eg. turning a three-bed house into a four-bed.
+- Making more efficient use of a property, eg. turning a one bedroom apartment in to a two bedroom, or a three-bed house into a four-bed.

 Tip 13: Diversify Your Portfolio

-- Buy a property that generates a strong income stream but has less potential for growth, alongside a property that offers a more modest income stream but a high potential for growth.
+- Buying a property that generates a strong income stream but has less potential for growth, alongside a property that offers a more modest income stream but a high potential for growth.

 - Work in buy-to-lets, buy-to-sells, flipping houses and developments.

-- Invest in different areas, eg. established areas and up-and-coming areas.
+- Invest in different areas, eg. rural, city centre, suburbs.

-Like other markets, the property market is regularly changing.
+Like most financial markets and assets, the property market is regularly changing.
 As old opportunities fade new, exciting ones emerge.
 What worked yesterday may not work tomorrow and vice versa.

 Monitor your portfolio and your projects regularly – at least annually and ideally more often.
 Decide whether to buy, sell or stick, ie. buy a new property, sell some properties or hold them for now.